norvig/paip-lisp/docs/chapter17.md

 High-level vision uses the findings of the low-level component to build a three-dimensional model of the objects depicted in the scene.
 This chapter covers one small aspect of high-level vision.

-## [ ](#){:#st0010}17.1 The Line-Labeling Problem
+## 17.1 The Line-Labeling Problem
 {:#s0010}
 {:.h1hd}

 In this chapter we look at the line-diagram labeling problem: Given a list of lines and the vertexes at which they intersect, how can we determine what the lines represent?
 For example, given the nine lines in [figure  17.1](#f0010), how can we interpret the diagram as a cube?

 ![f17-01-9780080571157](images/B9780080571157500170/f17-01-9780080571157.jpg)
 Figure  17.1
 !!!(span) {:.fignum}
 A Cube
 Before we can arrive at an interpretation, we have to agree on what the candidates are.
 After all, [figure  17.1](#f0010) could be just a hexagon with three lines in the middle.
-For the purposes of this chapter, we will consider only diagrams that depict one or more *polyhedra—*three-dimensional solid figures whose surfaces are flat faces bounded by straight lines.
+For the purposes of this chapter, we will consider only diagrams that depict one or more *polyhedra-*three-dimensional solid figures whose surfaces are flat faces bounded by straight lines.
 In addition, we will only allow *trihedral* vertexes.
 That is, each vertex must be formed by the intersection of three faces, as in the corner of a cube, where the top, front, and side of the cube come together.
 A third restriction on diagrams is that no so-called *accidental* vertexes are allowed.
 For example, [figure  17.1](#f0010) might be a picture of three different cubes hanging in space, which just happen to line up so that the edge of one is aligned with the edge of another from our viewpoint.
 We will assume that this is not the case.

 Given a diagram that fits these three restrictions, our goal is to identify each line, placing it in one of three classes:

-[ ](#){:#l0010}1.
-A convex line separates two visible faces of a polyhedron such that a line from one face to the other would lie inside the polyhedron.
+1. A convex line separates two visible faces of a polyhedron such that a line from one face to the other would lie inside the polyhedron.
 It will be marked with a plus sign:+.
 !!!(p) {:.numlist}

 2. A concave line separates two faces of two polyhedra such that a line between the two spaces would pass through empty space.
-It will be marked with a minus sign:−.
+It will be marked with a minus sign:-.
 !!!(p) {:.numlist}

 3. A boundary line denotes the same physical situation as a convex line, but the diagram is oriented in such a way that only one of the two faces of the polyhedron is visible.
 Thus, the line marks the boundary between the polyhedron and the background.
-It will be marked with an arrow:→.
+It will be marked with an arrow:&rarr;.
 Traveling along the line from the tail to the point of the arrow, the polyhedron is on the right, and the background is on the left.
 !!!(p) {:.numlist}

 [Figure  17.2](#f0015) shows a labeling of the cube using these conventions.
 Vertex A is the near corner of the cube, and the three lines coming out of it are all convex lines.
 Lines GD and DF are concave lines, indicating the junction between the cube and the surface on which it is resting.
 The remaining lines are boundary lines, indicating that there is no physical connection between the cube and the background there, but that there are other sides of the cube that cannot be seen.

 ![f17-02-9780080571157](images/B9780080571157500170/f17-02-9780080571157.jpg)
 Figure  17.2
 !!!(span) {:.fignum}
 A Line-labeled Cube
 The line-labeling technique developed in this chapter is based on a simple idea.